-In the areas of work, family, relationships, finances or health, we are always open to stressors.
-As I mentioned above, there is a clear link between thoughts and physical response to them.
+In the areas of work, family, relationships, finances, or health, we are always open to stressors.
+As I mentioned above, there is a clear link between thoughts and physical responses to them.

 The stress response may be set off by physical damage, such as infection or injury, or by emotional trauma, and the latter can include our thoughts.

 Feeling worried, fearful, or simply nervous from time to time is quite normal for most of us.

 These are typical reactions to moments in everyday life but some people experience anxiety more frequently.
 My wife lives in constant fear of what tomorrow is going to bring.